 MANAGEMENT AND MAINTENANCE OF THE RAILWAY NETWORK

-FERROVIENORD S.p.A. manages a railway network of over 300 kilometres and 120 stations located in the provinces of Milan, Varese, Como, Monza and Brianza, Novara and Brescia.
-800 trains pass through these areas every day carrying around 200,000 passengers.
-At peak times, a train departs and arrives every three minutes from Milano Cadorna station.
+FERROVIENORD S.p.A. manages a railway network of 331 kilometres and 124 stations located in the provinces of Milan, Varese, Como, Monza and Brianza, Novara and Brescia.
+900 trains pass through these areas every day carrying around 200,000 passengers.
+At peak times, a train departs and arrives every one minute from Milano Cadorna station.
 FERROVIENORD is responsible for the ordinary and extraordinary maintenance of the railway infrastructure, including work to upgrade the network or to set up new facilities.

 FERROVIENORD carries out a series of operations in accordance with the provisions of theService Agreement and Investment Plan Agreement, , which are both approved by the Lombardy Region: